tikv/rfcs/text/2019-08-21-supported-platforms.md

 running a copy of their preferred deployment platform.
 These are *development* targets, where users benefit from being able to harness tooling or IDE features that require the TiKV source to at least *build* and be able to handle a couple operations a second.
-So it makes sense to define a second, less rigorous *Development platform* with tiers as well.
+So it makes sense to define a second *Development platform* with tiers as well.

 A good example of this is the Nix package manager.
 While we are quite certain